Omkarkoli727/Lab-Log-File-Analyzer/README.md

 # 📊 Student Activity Log Analyzer

-A Python script that reads a student activity log file, analyzes the data, and generates a structured summary report in a new output file.
+A Python script that reads a student activity log file, analyzes the data, and generates a structured summary report in a new output file...

 ---